arangodb/docs/3.10/aql/functions-array.md

 {% endaqlexample %}
 {% include aqlexample.html id=examplevar type=type query=query bind=bind result=result %}

+Return the position of the match, i.e. the array index, or `-1` if the value is not contained in the array:

 {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}
 @startDocuBlockInline aqlArrayPosition_2
 @EXAMPLE_AQL{aqlArrayPosition_2}